 Upon determination of preparedness, the youth will be placed in an in-demand career pathway corresponding with their interests and abilities.
-Collaboration with their referral organization will continue to be a priority.
-This will allow a tailored approach to success by having all of the individual barriers addressed by experts in the field.
-Communication between all involved parties will be a requirement, and should occur on a minimum bi-monthly basis.
+Collaboration with their referral organization will continue to be a priority, allowing a tailored approach to success by having all of the individual barriers addressed by experts in the field.
+Communication between all involved parties will be a requirement and should occur on a minimum bi-monthly basis.
 Supportive services and funding from additional organizations will be utilized to meet the various needs of the youth as needed.
-When gaps are found in services and the 14 WIOA Youth Program Elements cannot be provided, the IST will discuss options to locate services and develop additional partnering and funding opportunities.
+When gaps are found in services, and the 14 WIOA Youth Program Elements cannot be provided, the IST will discuss options to locate services and develop additional partnering and funding opportunities.
 As issues arise, the IST support team surrounding the youth will address them.
-Similarly, as successes arise all parties involved will celebrate them.
-This will be an integral part of the progress in order to keep the youth engaged and continuing down a successful path even when challenges arise.
+Similarly, as successes occur, all parties will celebrate them, which is an integral part of the progress to keep the youth engaged and continue down a successful path even when challenges arise.

 Up to five percent of youth participants served by youth programs in LWDA 4 may be individuals who do not meet the income criterion for eligible youth.
-The SVWDB Youth Policy outlines a 5% exception for youth not meeting income eligibility, provided that the youth otherwise meets the eligibility requirements for the specific youth program in which they seek enrollment.
-Prior to using the 5% exception, the SVWDB CEO must approve participant enrollment.
+The SVWDB Youth Policy outlines a 5% exception for youth not meeting income eligibility, provided that the youth meets the other eligibility requirements for the specific youth program in which they seek enrollment.
+Before using the 5% exception, the SVWDB CEO must approve participant enrollment.
 The region's priority of service remains low-income individuals.

-Prior to Covid-19, a Youth Advisory Committee was piloted at the VCW Harrisonburg Center.
-The purpose of the advisory committee was to provide an opportunity for partners such as the Department of Juvenile Justice, DARS, VEC, Adult Education, Job Corp, registered apprenticeship, local colleges, local offices on youth, and local businesses to aid in youth outreach, program and training development, recruitment, and co-enrollment opportunities.
-A Job Corp representative from the Richmond office currently visits the Harrisonburg Workforce Center once a month to meet with potential clients.
+Before Covid-19, a Youth Advisory Committee was piloted at the VCW Harrisonburg Center.
+The purpose of the advisory committee was to provide an opportunity for partners such as the Department of Juvenile Justice (DJJ), Department of Aging and Rehabilitative Services (DARS), Virginia Employment Commission (VEC), Adult Education, Job Corp, Registered Apprenticeship (RA), local colleges, local offices on youth, and local businesses to aid in youth outreach, program and training development, recruitment, and co-enrollment opportunities.
+A Job Corp representative from the Richmond office currently visits the region once a month to meet with potential clients.

 Compliance with applicable safety and child labor laws is a requirement to deliver services under Title I WIOA Youth Programs.
-SVWDB staff verifies compliance of all child labor and safety regulations as a part of the local compliance monitoring review conducted annually.
+SVWDB staff verifies compliance with all child labor and safety regulations as part of the annual local compliance monitoring review.

-1.7 Describe and assess the type and availability of adult and dislocated worker employment and training activities in the local area, including:

-- Access to and delivery of career services (basic, individualized, and follow-up) - The area's definition of self-sufficiency to be used when determining eligibility for intensive and training services for employed individuals - The area's definition of hard-to-serve populations with additional barriers to employment
+- 1.7 Describe and assess the type and availability of adult and dislocated worker employment and training activities in the local area, including: - Access to and delivery of career services (basic, individualized, and follow-up) - The area's definition of self-sufficiency to be used when determining eligibility for intensive and training services for employed individuals - The area's definition of hard-to-serve populations with additional barriers to employment

 The Shenandoah Valley Workforce Development Board operates three Virginia Career Works Centers in LWDA 4.
 The Virginia Career Works - Harrisonburg Center is the region's comprehensive workforce center, an affiliate Virginia Career Works Center is located in Winchester, and a workforce services access point is located in Fishersville.
 Virginia Career Works centers offer job seekers access to computers, phones, printers, and career services.
-Beginning in April 2020, Virginia Career Works Centers have been closed to the public due to the Covid pandemic, with a short opening of the comprehensive center for the VEC to provide assistance to customers experiencing UI challenges.
-Center staff and coaches have continued to provide career services to job seekers by phone or through virtual engagement.
+Beginning in April 2020, Virginia Career Works Centers were closed to the public due to the Covid pandemic, with a short opening of the comprehensive center for the VEC to provide assistance to customers experiencing Unemployment Insurance (UI) challenges.
+Center staff have continued to provide career services to job seekers via phone or virtual engagement.